Back to Gate of Authority

 "His watchmen are all blind... dumb dogs not able to bark."
 (Isaias 56:10)

-A dog that does not bark when the wolf comes is not gentle.
+A dog that does not bark when the comes is not gentle.
 He is useless - and complicit.

 This is not novelty.
 It is Catholic and scriptural logic.